 About FIRE

-FIRE Projects (Flagstaff International Relief Effort) is a 501c.3 nonprofit organization based in Flagstaff, Arizona, with a branch office in Ulaanbaatar, Mongolia.
+FIRE Projects (Flagstaff International Relief Effort) is a 501(c)(3) nonprofit organization based in Flagstaff, Arizona, with a registered branch office in Ulaanbaatar, Mongolia.
 Since 1999, FIRE has served remote and underserved communities throughout rural Mongolia.
-Since 2009, FIRE’s focus has been on liver health.
-Our award-winning programs have continuously evolved to address the challenges of a rapidly changing world.
-FIRE’s sustainable, community-driven programs provide comprehensive, innovative solutions designed to maximize impact.
-FIRE continually evolves, meeting the challenges of a rapidly changing world.
-Our responsible, multi-layered programs work with partners at all levels — local, national and international — including government, civil society, and individuals
+Since 2009, our focus has been on liver health, with award-winning programs that evolve to meet the challenges of a rapidly changing world.

 Mission